alldayevanday/Collabrify-HTML5-Guidlines/README.md

 This is the programing language drives everything.
 You may not write this directly but you will have something else that compile to it.

 ### Coffeescript
-All code should be written in this.
+All code should be written in Coffeescript.
 Reasons for choosing Coffeescript:
 * Coffeescript an Object Oriented language that exposes a traditional (à la C++/Java) view of inheritance on top of Javascript Prototypical inheritance.
 The only language we could presume someone taking the class knows is C++  and Coffeescript brings the Object model much closer to that.